Q: What is Flavay®?

 should consult your doctor.

-used in the actual experiments—by
+Flavay® is the product—used in the actual experiments—by

-which Dr. Jack Masquelier established the
+which Dr. Jack Masquelier patented the "radical

 scavenger effect".